raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

     it.foo if big_long_calculation()

 That doesn't read properly.
 The anaphor should follow the subject, not precede it.
-If we want our anaphors to read sensibly, we really want to write:
+If we want our anaphora to read sensibly, we really want to write:

     big_long_calculation().foo if it           # or
     big_long_calculation().foo unless it.nil?